petabyt/rk/docs/rk3588/boot.md

 ## Secure GRF init
 A small sequence (100LoC) is needed to mark needed memory regions as secure.
 This is done primarily through the main SGRF (Secure General Register File).
 There are actually a few SGRFs, and they are all undocumented.
-This is necessary to use the VOP and setup a framebuffer.
+This is necessary in order to use the VOP and setup a framebuffer.

-I tried to drop down into EL2 at this point, but had issues.
-When I set `SCR_EL3.NS` to 1, it gave me a bunch serror exceptions (ESR: `0xBE000011`).
-This only happened when I was booting over OTG, and not emmc...
-I think there's some memory security attribute stuff going on and causing issues.

 ## PMU
 A few power domains need to be brought up in order to make some hardware accessible.